PVSSLR/RAJ/5_Courses.md

 title: Courses
 ---

 I love to learn new things whenever I get free time.
 For the past few years, I have been completing online certification courses every month has became my habit.
-I audit various courses from platform such as Coursera, Udemy, Edx etc.
+I audit various courses from platform such as Coursera, Udemy, Edx etc. I do believe that the knowledge matters the most than certificates.

 <h2>List of online courses:</h2>
 <ul>